karolgornicki/Articles/texts/git_tutorial/working_locally_undo.md

 We can see that Git removed the previous commit (in fact the object is kept in .git folder - go to .git folder and try to find this object) but kept all the changes that we previously made in case we wanted to make some quick fix.
 If you want to discard there changes simply run

     $ git checkout -- a.txt

+Reset command has actually two options --soft and --hard.
+By default --soft option is applied.
+It updates HEAD to point to the previous commit and moves all changes to your working directory.
+On the other hand --hard option will discard them all.